Character and plot are critical in novel writing, but your story’s setting comes a close third. This detailed article shows you how to build it right.

 Or make the car a kind of “best friend” to the character.
 Say that he likes to sit in the car at times of stress because it’s the only place in the world he feels at peace.
 And unlike all the other characters, his car listens to him but never answers back!

-It’s little “soul-giving” touches like this that can take a boring setting in a story and turn it into something unique and alive.
+It’s little “soul-giving” touches like this that can take a boring element of setting and turn it into something unique and alive.